Health tips for heart mind and body

 Remember that this chart is only suitable for people aged 18 and over.

 If you’re in the underweight range, there are a number of possible reasons for this.
 Your GP can help you find out more and give you help and advice.

 If you’re in this range, it means you’re a healthy weight for your height.
 However, to stay in good health, it’s still important to eat a balanced diet and include physical activity in your daily life.
 Adults should be active for at least 150 minutes (2 hours and 30 minutes) every week.
-Find out more in Benefits of exercise.
+Find out more about the benefits of exercise.

 Overweight, obese or very obese

 If you’re in any of these ranges, you’re heavier than is healthy for someone of your height.
-Excess weight puts you at increased risk of heart disease, stroke and type 2 diabetes.
+Excess weight puts you at an increased risk of heart disease, stroke, and type 2 diabetes.
 It’s time to take action.

 Is this chart suitable for all adults?